charlieamer/threejs-water/README.md

 ## How it works
 Water physics is approximated by simulating each pixel as a particle that has momentum, vertical position and force from neighboring particles.

 The height of water is then converted to a normal map and applied to a nice reflective plane.

+You can check out demo [here](https://charlieamer.github.io/threejs-water/).https://charlieamer.github.io/threejs-water/